chapter-three/php-gozer/README.md

 # php-gozer
 ## A simple PHP framework for web sites and web services.

-This is designed to be a very simple framework to quickly get a web site or service up and running with as little complexity and overhead as possible while still containing common and often used functionality.
-By default it includes Composer, Doctrine ORM and Twig plus a custom router.
+The Gozer framework is designed to be a very simple framework to quickly get a web site or service api (or both) up and running with as little complexity and overhead as possible while still maintaing common and often used functionality.
+By default it includes the following third party libraries and tools:
+- Composer
+- Doctrine ORM
+- Twig
+- OAuth2
+- A custom router and bootstrap.

 The framework can be easily extended for specific needs using Composer.
+The base API controller (CoreAPI) includes an optional OAuth2 mechanism.
+The goal is to be lightwheight and fast out-of-the box but be easily scaled and extended to suit many needs.

 ### Instalation
-1. Download zip and extract to your document root.
+1. Download zip and extract.
-2. Configure a web server alias to point to the application/public directory.
+2. Set document root to /path/to/app/application/public. (.htaccess and bootstrap files are here)
-3. From a terminal cd to application/public and run `#php composer.phar update`
+3. From a terminal cd to /path/to/app/ and run `#php composer.phar update` to install required libraries.

 ### Configuration
 Edit application/config/config.php as needed.
 Should be pretty self-explanatory.